jtj/srcclr_gradle_training_lab/README.md

 # srcclr_gradle_training_lab
-Learn to use SourceClear (srcclr) to analyze your code for dependency vulnerabilities.

-One of the most common ways teams introduce security issues in their applications is by using components with known vulnerabilities.
+One of the most common ways developers introduce security issues in their applications is by using components with known vulnerabilities.
 The reason this happens is that it is virtually impossible for a developer to manually keep track of each library that the teams uses and which versions of the library have known vulnerabilities.

 srcclr ([https://www.sourceclear.com/]( https://www.sourceclear.com/)) provides an excellent tool for identifying known vulnerabalities in your project's dependencies.